 During the admission process, the nurse will review your medical history and will ask you other important health-related questions.
 The nurse will also take your blood pressure, pulse and oxygen saturation using sophisticated non-invasive monitors.

 When your physician is ready to see you, you will be taken to the procedure room.
 Once you are comfortable, our nursing staff will place the monitoring devices on you.
 If you have questions at any time, please ask.
-Our licensed professional staff is here to assist you during your time at Community Endoscopy Center.
+Our licensed professional staff is here to assist you during your time at the center.

-After your procedure, your physician will meet with you, your family or person that accompanied you to the center to discuss your test results and any necessary follow-up or treatment.
+Prior to your discharge, your physician will meet with you to discuss your test results and any necessary follow-up or treatment.
 As a result of the medication used for sedation, you may not have a clear recollection of your conversation with your physician.
-We can also discuss the test results with a family member or person who has accompanied you to the center.
+If you would like, we can also discuss the test results with a family member who is with you.

 The nursing staff will provide you with detailed written instructions regarding your follow-up care.
-This includes information about diagnosis, medications, discomfort, bleeding, diet and your follow-up appointment with the physician.
+This includes information about diagnosis, medications, discomfort, bleeding, diet and information about follow-up appointments with the physician as needed.

 Prior to your procedure, you received a sedative injection to minimize any discomfort.
 As this medication will make you drowsy and affect your reflexes for several hours, you cannot safely drive a car for the remainder of the day.
 To drive a car with the sedative medication still in your system is illegal and considered driving under the influence of drugs.
 This is a punishable DUI offense.

-A family member or friend must accompany you to the center to drive you home.
+A responsible party must accompany you to the center to drive you home.
 If possible, you should choose someone with whom your physician can discuss the results of your test.
-We request that your driver remain at Community Endoscopy Center during your stay.
+We request that your driver remain at the center during your stay.

 If any problems arise when you return home, please call your physician at the telephone number provided with your discharge instructions.